amnewsome/TWSamples/README.md

 # TWSamples
-This is a repository to store sample projects
+This is a repository to store TWSample mardown and templates